Vision-CAIR/MiniGPT-4/README.md

 After the first stage, the visual features are mapped and can be understood by the language model.
 To launch the first stage training, run the following command.
 In our experiments, we use 4 A100.
-You can change the save path in the config file [train_configs/minigpt4_stage1_pretrain.yaml](train_configs/minigpt4_stage1_pretrain.yaml)
+You can change the relative save path in the config file [train_configs/minigpt4_stage1_pretrain.yaml](train_configs/minigpt4_stage1_pretrain.yaml)

 ```bash